 - UOnline programs have the same accreditation as on-campus programs.

 - Classes are taught by the same faculty and instructors as on-campus courses.

 - Classes do not have a required meeting time or place.
 You access class media, readings, discussions, and assignments over the internet through your computer or mobile device.
 UOnline graduate programs may have a limited number of interactive video courses (Zoom) that have scheduled meeting times.

 - You can still ask questions, build connections with classmates, and virtually access university services like advisors.

-- You take any required exams supervised by a proctor either in person or online.
+- You take any required exams supervised by a proctor either in-person where you are located or online.

 Want to see what an online course is like?
 Review our sample course to get a feel for the online learning environment (Canvas).